bluedragon1221/notes/Linux/Scraping Web Content.md

 # Projects
 ## Pull Pictures from a Website
-Curl is used to fetch the whole website's html.
+Curl is used to fetch the whole website's HTML.
 Then find all `.jpg` links and download them with `wget`. `xargs` is used to "execute commands from standard input"
 ```sh
 curl https://wallhaven.cc | grep -o -e 'http[^"]*\.jpg' | xargs wget
 ```